zk1tty/chrome-devtools-quickstart/README.md

 This approach empowres the agent-driven development of [WebMCP](https://github.com/MiguelsPizza/WebMCP) by dramatically reducing the token consumption, in comparison to the previous screen-shot approach.

+> [!NOTE]
+> What is WebMCP?
+> WebMCP is a new MCP protocol which allows any website to be callable by AI Agents.
+Technically, WebMCP is a way to embed MCP serviers in websites, expose javascript functionalities to MCP cleints as MCP tools.
+> Recntly the protocol became [an official W3C web standard✨](https://github.com/webmachinelearning/webmcp).

+> [!NOTE]
+> We have [✨ Playground](https://meetchar.ai).
+Feel free to try! 🤗
+> If you have any questions or suggesitons, please reach out to us: [MigglesPizza](https://github.com/MiguelsPizza) & [Zkitty](https://x.com/n0rizkitty)

 ![Benchmark Comparison](./assets/benchmark.png)

 > Let AI agents interact with your website through Chrome DevTools Protocol + WebMCP tools.